-In accordance with Rule 13p-1, for the 2015 reporting year, we performed due diligence procedures from February 12, 2016 through April 25, 2016 to determine the source and chain of custody of necessary conflict minerals in our products.
+In accordance with Rule 13p-1, for the 2017 reporting year, we performed due diligence procedures from February 7, 2018 through May 7, 2018 to determine the source and chain of custody of necessary conflict minerals in our products.
 We designed our due diligence procedures to conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Third Edition (OECD 2016) ("OECD Guidance") and related supplements thereto.
 This process included surveying all direct material suppliers believed to have provided components containing conflict minerals.

-We occupy a "downstream" position in the supply chain and followed the principles outlined in the OECD Guidance for companies with no direct relationships to smelters or refiners.
-A summary of our due diligence activities - and, where applicable, next steps to mitigate conflict minerals risk and improve our due diligence procedures - consistent with the OECD Guidance is described below.
+We occupy a downstream position in the supply chain and followed the principles outlined in the OECD Guidance for companies with no direct relationships to smelters or refiners.
+Our due diligence activities - and, where applicable, next steps to mitigate conflict minerals risk and improve our due diligence procedures - consistent with the OECD Guidance are described below.